Unity-Technologies/datasetinsights/tf-dataflow/README.md

            "run_execution_id": "your-run-execution-id"
        }'
    ```
 3. Wait for the data transfer to complete.
+You can keep track of the status of your transfer job using this command:
    ```bash
    curl -X GET "https://api.simulation.unity3d.com/v1/projects/<your Unity project id>/data_transfer/<data transfer id>" -H "Authorization: Bearer $token"
    ```